egoist/awesome-esbuild/README.md

 - [typescript-project-skeleton-esbuild-jest](https://github.com/permafrost-dev/typescript-project-skeleton-esbuild-jest) - Template with the latest versions of Typescript, ESBuild, Jest, ESLint & Prettier.

+## Testing

+- [cypress-plugins](https://github.com/glromeo/cypress-plugins) - esbuild doesn't instrument code for collecting coverage but using v8 native coverage is possible to get coverage reports and benefit of esbuild speed also in component and integration tests

 ## Communities

 - [Reddit](https://www.reddit.com/r/esbuild/): Unofficial subreddit for everything related to esbuild.